darinnstathos/post-install-config/README.md

 <h2>Prerequisites</h2>

 In the previous project, we installed osTicket and items to allow osTicket to run effectively.
 In order to do this project, osTicket must already be installed.
-Link to installing osTicket: [LINKKKKKK]
+Link to installing osTicket: https://github.com/darinnstathos/osticket-prereqs.git

 <h2>Configuration Steps</h2>